Recently I dip dyed my hair green, and I’m really proud to say I (practically) did it all myself.

 - I was feeling gutsy

-And so, here’s what I did to get those results you see on the right.
+And so, here’s what I did to get those results you see.

 I’ve got dark hair so I knew bleaching to the right colour might be difficult.
 That, and brown hair has a tendency to bleach to orange/copper, which can make getting a nice colour payoff tricky.
 Luckily, I bleached and dyed my hair loads as a teen (albeit my mom forced me to do this at a salon) so I already knew that this part would be difficult.
 That, and that purple and blue colours always worked well over my bleached hair (which turned out orange-ish back then).

 - Go to my stylist for a hair cut

 - Conditioning treatment

 After I decided to dye my hair I approached everyone I met with coloured hair that made me envious and asked what they used.
 Everyone was excited to answer, and all but one person said the same thing: Directions.
 (One person mentioned Special Effects, which I used as a teen, but I thought I’d give something new a go.)
 And so, I decided to use Directions Hair Lightening kit in 40 volume (£10) and Directions turquoise colour (£5).
 (My salon, as wonderful and talented as they are, quoted me at £110.
 That’s an automatic savings of £95 – though the financial savings came with a risk that I’d totally mess it up!)

 These products were really easy to find in London and can also be bought online.

 When I studied photography in a dark room we would create test strips to figure out the correct exposure before printing images full-sized.
 In the long run it helps get correct results without wasting product (in that case paper and chemicals), and in this case the test strip kept me from destroying all my hair.